hawcx/sdk_docs/docs/android/template-project.md

 # Starting from a Template Project

-Get up and running quickly with our pre-configured HawcxFramework template project.
+Get up and running quickly with our pre-configured Hawcx template project.
 This approach is perfect for developers who want to start with a solid foundation and best practices already in place.

 ## Prerequisites